Ice Sculptor

 6. I am working on my giant freeze-ray gun.
 If I can't get that to work, then it's simply a waiting game before the whole universe is MINE!
 That's because one theory has it eventually just becoming cold, desolate emptiness.
 Such a happy thought!
 (I'll also need some hard-core cryogenics for that though.)

-Asked by Oscar over 11 years ago
+Asked by Blue Lou about 12 years ago

 Is there a Michael Jordan of ice carving?
 Like, a guy who's basically acknowledged as the best there is, and a favorite every time he enters a competition?

-Asked by brown4u over 11 years ago
+Asked by brown4u about 12 years ago

 It's funny you ask your question that way.
 I just recently updated one of the sculptor galleries on my ice carving info site (update: that site is now gone, but I'm working on a new one) and I compared him to MJ in the intro text.
 His name is Mark Daukas and he was just about unbeatable at ice carving competitions in the 90s.
 I had previously compared him to Lance Armstrong, but well, you know.